 10. Clean Up

-Cleaning is very therapeutic for me, it gives me a sense of completions and resets my whole perspective.
-For you it can be your physical environment, like cleaning your room, house, car or whatever feels good for you at the moment.
-It could also mean cleaning up your side of the street meaning taking ownership for your part in any situation and doing your part to clean it up.
+Cleaning is very therapeutic for me, it gives me a sense of completion and resets my whole perspective.
+For you, it can be your physical environment, like cleaning your room, house, car, or whatever feels good for you at the moment.
+It could also mean cleaning up your side of the street meaning taking ownership of your part in any situation and doing your part to clean it up.
 Or even cleaning out what doesn’t serve your highest good.
 Whatever it is cleaning up can be a great self-care practice.